gost-dom/generators/README.md

 generally compose high level components of low level components, each component being a function of state.

-Jennifer however, is designed around mutation.
+Jennifer often mutatas values, making individual values difficult to reuse in different contexts

 ### Level of abstraction

-Jennifer has a model centered around the output tokens generated in code, e.g. there is a `Func` representing the `func` keyword.
+Jennifer has a model centered around the output tokens generated in code, e.g. the function `Func` generating the `func` keyword.
 But the keword has different uses.

 - Declaring a function type